 Curly hair has a notorious reputation of being one of the hardest to manage.
 However, contrary to popular belief, curly hair in my opinion is rather easy to style and maintain.
-You've just got to know the little tricks!
+You've just got to know the little curly hair tips!

 Beautiful ringlets can be achieved without a bucket load of products and hair styling tools.
-Here are the simple steps that I follow as part of my regular hair care routine that will probably give you insight into how to manage and maintain fabulous curly hair.
+Here are the simple steps that I follow as part of my regular hair care routine that will probably give you insight into how to manage and take care of curly hair.

 #1: Know How To Detangle Well

 I use a wide-tooth comb to detangle my hair before I oil or wash it.
 I twist my hair and start to comb it slowly from the bottom.
 I would not recommend combing your curly hair when it is wet, as it will break easily.
 Also, if you want to wear it curly, don't comb it after you wash it.
 Use a good wide-toothed comb like Vega Large Shampoo Comb to make sure it detangles well without damaging your hair.